msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

 `BluetoothAdapter.isMultipleAdvertisementSupported()` to indicate
 whether Low Energy Advertising is supported.
-*   [C-3-5] MUST implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes and rotate the address at timeout to protect user privacy.
+*   [C-3-5] MUST implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes and rotate the address at timeout to protect user privacy when device is actively using BLE for scanning or advertising.
     To prevent timing attacks, timeout intervals MUST also be randomized between 5 and 15 minutes.
 *   SHOULD support offloading of the filtering logic to the bluetooth chipset